emsterdam1/anRNAlab-Protocols/General/qPCR.md

   | SYBR Green |  |**5**  µL | Add **last**, only when ready to load plate|
   || **Total** | **8** µL | |

 **2.** Aliquot 2 µL of the diluted cDNA in triplicate per primer set.
+Make sure to thoroughly mix the diluted cDNA by pipetting up and down.

 **3.** Add 8 µL of the appropriate master mix.